LogtalkDotOrg/logtalk3/manuals/_sources/userman/protocols.rst.txt

 ``declares(Predicate, Properties)``
    List of properties for a predicate declared by the protocol ``alias(Predicate, Properties)``
-   List of properties for a predicate alias declared by the protocol (the properties include ``for(Original)``, ``from(Entity)``, ``non_terminal(NonTerminal)``, and ``line_count(Line)`` with ``Line`` being the begin line of the alias directive)
+   List of properties for a :term:`predicate alias` declared by the protocol (the properties include ``for(Original)``, ``from(Entity)``, ``non_terminal(NonTerminal)``, and ``line_count(Line)`` with ``Line`` being the begin line of the alias directive)